saifeemustafaq/LearnerLibraryBeta/Security/README.md

 # Security

-There is a huge surge in demand for security experts who are well versed with securing the systems of any organization and have an indepth understanding of the ethical considerations for privacy and protection.
 As a student you should be able to build your projects that are secure and reliable keeping in mind the sensitive information the system is supposed to protect.

-AWS has a wide range of service offerings to accommodate different Security requirements and compliance to make your project reliable, safe and secure.
-Learn more about AWS offerings about Security by visiting - [AWS Cloud Security](https://aws.amazon.com/security/)
+You can learn more about Security services by visiting - [AWS Cloud Security](https://aws.amazon.com/security/)

-Platforms like [AWS Educate](https://www.awseducate.com/), [AWS Skillbuilder](https://explore.skillbuilder.aws/learn) and [AWS Workshops](https://workshops.aws/) can be leveraged to learn more about how to secure your applications using AWS.

 ---